mariunaise/HDA-Thesis/content/SMHD.typ

 ]

 As previously described, each of these metrics correspond to a different quantizer.
-Now, we can use the generated helper data in the reconstruction phase and define a reconstructed bit based on the chosen metric as follows:
+In the reconstruction phase, we can use the generated helper data and define a reconstructed bit based on the chosen metric as follows:

 $ #grid(
   columns: (1fr, 1fr),